 0 Selecting additional addresses 1

 Below is a selection of addresses.
 The target is family.
-The goal is to offer you a few places that are accessible to the family and that are quite typical of Philadelphia.
+The goal is to offer you a few places that are accessible to the family and generally quite typical of NYC or the United States.

 Regarding restaurants, I also tried to select places that were not too expensive.

 Artisanal ice cream offered in the old fire station.

 55 Water St (between Dock st and Main st) within the Food Court.